gemonmll/learn_note/README.md

 # learn_note
-some note for myself studt
+some note for myself study